hominoids/logenv/README.md

 ## Introduction
-logenv is a command-line utility for the aggregating, logging and charting of timestamped CPU core frequency, thermal zone temperatures, ambient temperature, volts, amps and watts.
+logenv is a command-line utility for the aggregating, logging and charting of timestamped CPU core frequency, thermal zone temperatures, ambient temperature, volts, amps and watts and CPU core usage.
 It can also generate GNUplot scripts for any collected data set.

 License: GPLv3.